deep-learning-algorithm/PyNet/README.md

 [中文版本（Chinese version）](./README.zh-CN.md)

-Convolutional neural network based on numpy, modular design guarantees easy implementation of the model, which is suitable for the introduction of junior researchers in deep learning.
+Implementation of deep learning based on numpy, modular design guarantees easy implementation of the model, which is suitable for the introduction of junior researchers in deep learning.

 *A PyTorch example is also included.*